hindahajjam/hind-ahajjam/README.md

 ## 📋 What I am up to

 - Working on my portfolio website
-- Looking to collaborate on different projects...
+- Looking to collaborate on different Data & ML related projects

 ## 🔗 Connect with me